Spanish cruiser Almirante Oquendo: Spanish-American War

 Some of her sailors made it ashore, although they had to beware of Cuban insurgents, who began to shoot the survivors of the wrecked Spanish ships.
 Others were rescued by American sailors who brought small boats alongside the wrecks to take off survivors.
-Almirante Oquendo lost 80 dead in the engagement.
+Almirante Oquendo suffered 61 hits and lost 80 dead in the engagement, including her commanding officer; sources disagree on whether he suffered a heart attack or was mortally wounded.

 Postwar, a U.S. Navy survey team evaluating Spanish wrecks for their potential for being raised and put in American service concluded that Almirante Oquendo was beyond salvage.

 Commemoration

 Three Hontoria 140-mm (5.5-inch) guns from Almirante Oquendo are on display in the United States.
 One – with damage to its shield incurred during the ship′s final battle – is located outside the U.S. Navy Personnel Support Detachment office (Building 92) at Joint Base Anacostia–Bolling in Washington, D.C.
 A plaque mounted near the gun reads:

 This Hontoria 140mm (5.5 in) naval gun was taken from the Spanish cruiser ALMIRANTE OQUENDO following her capture at the Battle of Santiago de Cuba on 3 July 1898 during the Spanish American War.
 ALMIRANTE OQUENDO, of the INFANTA MARIA TERESA class, was one of six Spanish ships which sortied from the Cuban port in order to avoid capture in the harbor.
 None escaped the blockading U.S. Naval Squadron.
 The hole in the gun′s shield was inflicted by one of approximately 50 rounds which hit ALMIRANTE OQUENDO.

 The gun was restored by sailors of Processing Division and General Detail, Naval District Washington, during 1982 and 1983.

 Another gun is on display at the Jefferson Barracks Military Post in Missouri.
 The third gun, mounted in 1903 to commemorate Rear Admiral William T. Sampson – who was in overall operational command of the U.S. naval forces that fought in the Battle of Santiago de Cuba – is on display in a park in Palmyra, New York.

-At present, the Naval Battle Underwater Park of Santiago de Cuba has been created to preserve the wrecks of the ships and pay tribute to the brave sailors who perished in the place.
-Aquatic immersions can be made.
+The Government of Cuba created Cuba's first underwater national monument, the Archaeological Park of the Natural and Cultural Underwater Heritage Battle of Santiago de Cuba, in 2015 along an approximately 120 km stretch of Cuba's southern coast to preserve the wrecks of the ships remaining there and pay tribute to sailors who died in the Battle of Santiago de Cuba.
+Wreck diving is permitted in the park.